-3.3 Academic Self-Concept
+3.3 Academic Self-Concept.

-As shown on Table 4, participants generally hold a moderately positive academic self-concept (M = 3.51), with variation observed across specific dimensions.
+Participants generally hold a moderately positive academic self-concept (M = 3.53), with variation observed across specific dimensions.
 Notably, the highest mean scores were recorded in the variable of School-focused Environment (M = 3.80) and Self-evaluation (M = 3.73), indicating that students tend to view their academic abilities more positively when shaped by personal effort and supportive school environments.
 These findings reflect that students perceive their schools as valuing intelligence and recognize praise from teachers for consistent effort, which contributes to stronger academic self-beliefs in diverse educational contexts.

-In contrast, the constructs of Peer Comparison and Parent's Level of Education both recorded lower mean scores (M = 3.39), suggesting that students' academic self-concept is more neutral when influenced by social comparison and familial background.
-Particularly, the lower score related to parental education implies that students whose parents have lower educational attainment may internalize lower expectations, potentially impacting their confidence in their academic potential
+In contrast, the variables of Parent's Level of Education (M = 3.09), and Peer Comparison (M = 3.39), both recorded lower mean scores suggesting that students' academic self-concept is more neutral when influenced by social comparison and familial background.
+Particularly, the lower score related to parental education implies that students whose parents have lower educational attainment may internalize lower expectations, potentially impacting their confidence in their academic potential.